strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 author: paul_mellor
 ---

-Apache Kafka MirrorMaker replicates data between two Kafka clusters, within or across data centers.
+Apache Kafka MirrorMaker replicates data across two Kafka clusters, within or across data centers.
 MirrorMaker takes messages from a source Kafka cluster and writes them to a target Kafka cluster, which makes it a very useful tool for those wanting to ensure the availability and consistency of their enterprise data.
 And who doesn't?